A Computational Framework for Solving Wasserstein Lagrangian Flows: Conclusion

 \section{Conclusion}

-\vheader \vheader In this work, we demonstrated that many variations of optimal transport, such as Schrödinger bridge, unbalanced \gls{OT}, or \gls{OT} with physical constraints can be formulated as Lagrangian action functional minimization on the density manifold.
-We proposed a computational framework for this minimization by deriving a dual objective in terms of cotangent vectors, which correspond to a vector field on the state-space in our transport examples and can be easily parameterized via a neural network.
-As an application of our method, we studied the problem of trajectory inference in biological systems, and showed that we can integrate various priors into trajectory analysis while respecting the marginal constraints on the observed data, resulting in significant improvement in several benchmarks.
+In this work, we demonstrated that many variations of optimal transport, such as Schrödinger Bridge, unbalanced \gls{OT}, or \gls{OT} with physical constraints can be formulated as Lagrangian action minimization on the density manifold.
+We proposed a computational framework for this minimization by deriving a dual objective in terms of cotangent vectors, which correspond to a vector field on the state-space and can be parameterized via a neural network.
+As an application, we studied the problem of trajectory inference in biological systems, and showed that we can incorporate prior knowledge of the dynamics while respecting marginal constraints on the observed data, resulting in significant improvement in several benchmarks.
 We expect our approach can be extended to other natural science domains such as quantum mechanics and social sciences by incorporating new prior information for learning the underlying dynamics.